TV lovers have more budget-friendly options these days than they may realize.

 To learn more: Visit ParamountPlus.com.

-Amazon’s streaming service, Prime Video, doesn’t offer live TV or the largest library, with hundreds of TV shows and movies, including Amazon Originals.
-But it’s included with an Amazon Prime membership and easily costs less than $20 per month regardless of whether you have Amazon Prime:
+Amazon’s streaming service, Prime Video, doesn’t offer live TV, but carries hundreds of TV shows and movies, including Amazon Originals.
+Much of it is included with an Amazon Prime membership, and it easily costs less than $20 per month regardless of whether you have Amazon Prime:

 - If you have Amazon Prime, access to Prime Video is included in the $14.99-per-month (or $139-per-year) cost of your membership.